-There is potential for in-combination effects on the B4017 and the A145 due to potential overlapping construction activities of Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction - 283 Ml/d (Lon only) - Construction.
+There is potential for in-combination effects on the B4017 and the A145 due to potential overlapping construction activities of Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction.

 Mitigation measures will be implemented including a plan wide Traffic Management Plan to minimise disruption and whilst the options are temporally diverse, this could lead to extended disruption over a long period of time.